-Can I renew the road tax if I have a list of pending saman?
+Can I renew the road tax if I have a list of outstanding saman?

 We don’t want to make you feel more confused, so no, you can’t.
 You need to settle all of the outstanding saman beforehand only then you can proceed to do so - doesn’t matter if it’s Polis Diraja Malaysia (PDRM) or Jabatan Pengangkutan Jalan (JPJ) fines.

 But, JPJ fines tend to be a little bit pricier than PDRM.
 For instance, if you’re caught for not putting on your seatbelt by PDRM, it may only cost you RM150.
 However, if you’re caught by JPJ for the misdeed, you may be charged up to RM300.

 On top of that. you also need to know what kind of saman were charged against you.
 There are two types of fines - either you could be blacklisted or the other way around.